 Children’s Hospital of Philadelphia (CHOP)

 CHOP has received our two myoepithelial carcinoma (MEC) cell lines and researchers are applying long-read RNA sequencing to deeply characterize MEC transcripts.
-CHOP has recently developed a computational tool called ESPRESSO (Error Statistics PRomoted Evaluator of Splice Site Options), which improves accuracy in detecting and quantifying full-length RNA isoforms from error-prone long-read sequencing data.
+CHOP has recently developed a computational tool called IRIS-long (Isoform peptides from RNA dysregulation for Immunotherapy target Screening – by long-read RNA-seq), which characterizes cancer transcriptome variation and discovers immunotherapy targets using long-read RNA sequencing data.

 By combining CHOP’s tool with our MEC lines, they aim to map the transcriptome of MEC in far greater detail than ever before — revealing alternative splicing events, novel transcripts, and expression differences that short-read sequencing might miss.
 This high-resolution data could help us connect genetic variation with cellular behavior and identify new therapeutic targets.